 Notes

-- Nutrition info is from this USDA entry.
-Sodium was adjusted to reflect the amount of salt that I use.
+- The nutrition info is from this USDA entry.
+The sodium was adjusted to reflect the amount of salt I use.
 Calories and carbs were adjusted to account for the cornstarch.

 - I don't add any liquid to the slow cooker pan before cooking.
 The meat releases plenty of liquid as it cooks.
-However, there's no harm in adding a small amount of beef broth to the slow cooker pan - no more than ½ cup.
+However, there's no harm in adding ½ cup of beef broth or water.

-- The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them, covered, in the microwave at 50% power.
+Sometimes, I shred the leftover meat and use it to top a salad the next day for lunch.

 Nutrition per Serving